gKushagra/angular-kanban-v2/README.md

 BrowserAnimations

 Note: The `/components` directory inside the `/app` is where all the components go.
 Declare and export the components in `components.module.ts`.
+Import any required modules in it.

 Stylesheet is set to SCSS, font-family is Roboto and Theme is Indigo-Pink.